laoyigrace/subject/doc/source/contributing/documentation.rst

   The Glance Documentation (what you're reading right now) lives in the source code tree under ``doc/source``.
-It consists of information for developers working on Glance, information for consumers of the OpenStack Images APIs implemented by Glance, and information for operators deploying Glance.
+It consists of information for developers working on Glance, information for consumers of the OpenStack Subjects APIs implemented by Glance, and information for operators deploying Glance.
 Thus there's a wide range of documents to which you could contribute.